kiriaze/mac-dev-env/README.md

 Include usage of MongoDB, Reddis, PostgreSQL.

-Consider dot files or a workaround for symlinking ( although osx deletes it on upgrade ) the httpd.conf file and others for local setup to prevent overwriting on OS upgrades - like el capitain..
+Consider dot files or a workaround for symlinking ( although osx deletes it on upgrade ) the httpd.conf file and others for local setup to prevent overwriting on OS upgrade.